History, important areas and more

 Yes, the color of the sea.
 The beaches and the sand were decisive factors when choosing Cancun over other beautiful destinations.
 Even if the turquoise water itself is unmatched, it is not the only sight that stands out.
-As it happens, the ground conditions of the Yucatán Peninsula account for a couple of factors that make this place the only home in the world for an unparalleled set of places: cenotes.
+The ground conditions of the Yucatán Peninsula account for a couple of factors that make this place the only home in the world for an unparalleled set of places: cenotes.

 Another important fact is that Cancun is located on a large plain in the country.
 In fact, this condition covers the whole Yucatán Peninsula.
 That is why, when reaching the top on places such as the Cobá pyramid, you’ll find yourself upon an impressive view of verdant jungles, everlasting clean skies and an evergreen or everblue horizon.